-Prerequisite: "C" grade or higher or "Pass" in MATH 180 or equivalent or concurrent enrollment.
+Prerequisite: "C" grade or higher or "Pass" in MATH 180 or equivalent or concurrent enrollment 2 hours lecture, 3 hours laboratory

-Use of computerized mathematical analysis. computer programming, and computer graphics as tools for solving engineering problems.
+Use of computerized mathematical analysis, computer programming, and computer graphics as tools for solving engineering problems.
+CSU, UC

-125 3D SOLID MODELING
+125 3D SOLID MODELING 3 UNITS

-Prerequisite: "C" grade or higher or "Pass" in CADD 115 or ENGR 100 or equivalent.
+Prerequisite: "C" grade or higher or "Pass" in CADD 115 or ENGR 100 or equivalent

-Recommended preparation: Working knowledge of basic computer operations and file administration.
+Recommended preparation: Working knowledge of basic computer operations and file administration 2 hours lecture, 4 hours laboratory

-Advanced graphic communication using solid modeling techniques and software (e.g., SolidWorks).
+Advanced graphic communication using solid modeling techniques and software (SolidWorks).
 Techniques include feature based part construction using extrudes, cuts and revolves; advanced surface shaping using lofts and sweeps; and assembly construction and constraining in an engineering design environment.
-Students will continue to develop 2D drafting skills including proper organization and layout of component drawing views, dimensioning and tolerancing, sectioning and detailing, detail descriptive geometry, and manufacturing processes.
+Students will continue to develop 2D drafting skills including proper organization and layout of component drawing views. dimensioning and tolerancing, sectioning and detailing, detail descriptive geometry, and introduction to manufacturing processes of mechanical parts such as sheet metal process and molding.
 Also listed as CADD 125.
-Not open to students with credit in CADD
+Not open to students with credit in CADD 125.